 LCL vs Air Freight: Cost, Speed & Decision Framework

-Choosing between LCL and air freight is one of the most common decisions importers face.
-The answer depends on your margin, timeline, cargo density, and market conditions.
-This guide provides real cost examples and decision trees to help you choose optimally.
+Summary: Choosing between LCL and air freight is one of the most common calls importers must make.
+The right answer rests on your margin, your timeline, your cargo density, and today's market.
+This guide gives you real cost examples, plus decision trees, to help you pick the best mode for your own shipment.

 LCL vs Air Freight at a Glance